equinor/ecalc/docs/docs/about/migration_guides/v7_to_v8.md

     ...
 ```

-This will make it possible to attribute results to each consumer by name, and removes any an ambiguity
+This will make it possible to attribute results to each consumer by name, and removes any ambiguity
 when interpreting eCalc™ results.

 See [INSTALLATION](../references/INSTALLATIONS.md),